irisbaron/loopback-demo-zos/RewardsApplication.md

 ### Explore APIs and Test the Application

-Now that we have backend logic we can test the application itself.
+Now that we have the backend logic in place, we can run the application and test it.
 From the project directory at the root folder type:

 ```bash